Swinburne University and The Other Film Festival present Screen Stories Now. A free and inclusive screen storytelling symposium.

 Screen Stories Now is an afternoon of film panels and a workshop.

-You can book into the panels, the workshop or both when you choose your ticket via Humanitix.
+You can book into the panels, via Humanitix.
+The workshop is booked out.

 Where: ACMI, Federation Square